LDCVia/ldcvia-blog-public/_posts/2014-09-25-why-oh-why-part-2.md

 ---
 {% include JB/setup %}

-In part one of this post we took a look at why we created Via.
+In [part one of these posts](/2014/09/25/why-oh-why-part-1/) we took a look at why we created Via.
 In this post let’s explore what that means for you.

 First, let’s revisit what Via is, in a nutshell: